LeweC/ros2_documentation/source/Tutorials/Intermediate/RViz/Marker-Display-types/Marker-Display-types.rst

 .. image:: images/marker_overview.png

 ..
-    This is comment will be added to the file once the Markers-Sending-Basic-Shapes-CPP is merged.
+    This is a comment, the next line will be added to the file once the Markers-Sending-Basic-Shapes-CPP is merged to point to the start of the tutorial series.
     The :doc:`Marker: Sending Basic Shapes <../Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP>` that tutorial begins a series of tutorials on sending markers.

 The Marker Message